On the limitations of data-based price discrimination: Setup

 \section{Setup}

-We begin by introducing the problem setup.
 The seller is selling an item to a buyer.
 Let $Y\in[0,1]$ be the valuation (i.e., willingness to pay) of the buyer, and $X$ the covariate (such as a characteristic) associated with the buyer.
 The joint distribution of $(Y,X)$ is denoted by $F_{Y,X}$.
-We assume that $X$ is supported on a bounded interval, and without loss of generality, we take the interval to be $[0,1]$.
+We assume that $X$ is supported on a bounded interval, and without loss of generality, we take the interval to be $[0,1]$.\footnote{The assumption that $Y,X \in [0,1]$ is made merely for simplicity.
+First of all, our results in Sections \ref{sec:upper} and \ref{sec:lower} hold for general bounded supports.
+Second, the precise knowledge of the support boundaries is unnecessary because they can be readily estimated using extremum order statistics.
+The estimator converges at a superconsistent rate of $n^{-1}$ \citep[see, e.g.,][]{hirano2003asymptotic}, significantly faster than the convergence of revenue deficiency that we show in Section \ref{sec:upper}.
+Therefore, in our analysis, the estimation error resulting from the unknown support is negligible.
+We are grateful to a referee for raising this discussion. }

 Given a covariate value, the seller wants to set a price according to a mapping from the covariate to a set of prices.
 We use $\mathcal{D}$ to denote the set of all pricing functions:

 For a generic pricing strategy $p\in\mathcal{D}$, the price depends on the covariate value $x$.
 This scheme falls in the realm of third-degree price discrimination (3PD).
 Uniform pricing can be viewed as a special case where the price is the same for all covariate values.
 We use $\mathcal{U}$ to denote the set of all uniform pricing functions: